 Communication with Family:

-If the parent /guardian feels it is important to have information regarding the medical care the student receives, the student must sign the Permission for Release of Medical Information section on the student Health Form.
+If the parent /guardian feels it is important to have information regarding the medical care the student receives, the student must check the AUTHORIZATION statement on the Medical History form via the health portal.
 The student reserves the right to change the consent at any time.

 Communication with Faculty: